Preparing for Flexible Learning

 Chromebook vs Windows/Mac Laptop

 Through the support of Google for Education, Chromebooks have become very popular for use by students in grades K-12.
-Temple students enrolled in a Teacher Preparation program in the College of Education or planning a career in public education or a related field may find that experience with using a Chromebook, instead of a traditional Windows or Mac laptop, may offer valuable professional preparation.
+Temple students enrolled in a Teacher Preparation program in the College of Education and Human Development or planning a career in public education or a related field may find that experience with using a Chromebook, instead of a traditional Windows or Mac laptop, may offer valuable professional preparation.
 Google for Education provides an updated list of recommended Chromebooks for Education.

 You may also be interested in:

 - Buyer’s guide: What is a Chromebook, what can and can’t it do?
-(AndroidAuthority.com, 02.14.2019)
+(Volvoikar, P. AndroidAuthority.com, 05.28.2023)